1. What are the key factors to consider before setting up a tech business in Malaysia?

 About the author:

 ST Chua is Principal at Malaysia-based Sun SEA Capital.
 He has a wealth of global experience including founding and exiting a hospitality business and developing a multi-million online daily-deal business across 29 countries globally as the Global Business Developer of Germany-based venture capital Rebate Networks, a VC firm based in Germany.
-He has has also co-founded multiple ventures, including a FMCG distribution company, Predictry (a predictive analytics company), and Perfectsen (financial-tech startup).
+He has also co-founded multiple ventures, including a FMCG distribution company, Predictry (a predictive analytics company), and Perfectsen (financial-tech startup).

 His experience also includes being a part of the mergers and acquisition team of Maxis, a product specialist for Nokia, and a strategy consultant with global brands including Renova, Hermes and the Gucci Group.